North Carolina Highway 207: History

 The second and current NC 207 was established in 1948 as a new primary route from the South Carolina state line to US 74/NC 151/NC 200 (Franklin Street) in Monroe.
 The highway is a continuation of SC 207, which predates it.
 Between 1958-62, NC 207 was truncated at Morrow Street; and then was extended to Church Street between 1969 and 1982.
-On August 2011, NC 207 was extended along Skyway Drive to US 74/US 601/NC 200 (Roosevelt Boulevard), after NC 200 was relocated bypassing west of Monroe.
+In August 2011, NC 207 was extended along Skyway Drive to US 74/US 601/NC 200 (Roosevelt Boulevard), after NC 200 was relocated bypassing west of Monroe.

 The first NC 207 was created in 1926 as a short route from Forest City south to the South Carolina state line near Chesnee, South Carolina.
 This route was originally numbered as NC 206 but was changed by the North Carolina Department of Transportation for reasons unknown.
 Before being eliminated in 1933 with many other state routes, US 221 was selected to cover its span.
 This span was later re-signed as US 221A when a newer, more direct route was constructed bypassing Forest City and Spindale.